Yandex Cloud

 gRPC API

-2. Click the name of the cluster you need and select the Users tab.
+2. Click the name of your cluster and open the Users tab.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.